Safety Management, Analytics & System Integration Division

 - Aircraft Evaluation Division (AED)

-The SASO PO is comprised of the following teams:
+The SASO Branch is comprised of the following teams:

-- Automation and Policy Team – Develops, deploys, and maintains software requirements, automation user guides, systems-based oversight for SAS, NPG, and CSOP, and authors national oversight policy guidance.
+- Automation and Policy Section – Develops, deploys, and maintains software requirements, automation user guides, systems-based oversight for SAS, NPG, and CSOP, and authors national oversight policy guidance.

-- Communications and Outreach Team –Guides SAS users to adapt to SAS-related changes.
+- System Approach for Safety Oversight Section – Guides SAS users to adapt to SAS-related changes.
 The team provides information and tools to help SAS users develop an awareness of, interest in, and the knowledge of changes, so they can more easily adjust to the changes and realize their benefits.